 | Home | Introduction | Surnames | Name List |

 My research to date has revealed that William had one sister, Susannah who stayed in England and four brothers, who all came to South Australia.
-Susannah married William Penney and I can find no record of them after the 1861 UK census.
+Susannah married William Penney and came to Australia after the 1861 UK census.

-children Susanna & George followed on the “Lord Raglan”
+John, his wife Elizabeth (nee Cole) and their children Susanna & George followed on the “Lord Raglan” in 1856.

-In memory of William Walker b1792 and Catherine Bonsel b1790 who did not have the luxury of family around them in old age and didn’t even meet most of their 30 odd Australian grandchildren.
+To the memory of William Walker b1792 and Catherine Bonsel b1790 who did not have the luxury of family around them in old age and didn’t even meet most of their 30 odd Australian grandchildren.

 The SA Genealogy Society indexes the death records from The Advertiser annually so these are an additional source.
 Most SA newspapers are available on microfiche but this is a very time consuming way to research and not all Births, Deaths and Marriages appear in the news print.

 William, Isabella, their son Joseph and his wife Alice Edith (nee Denson) are all buried together at Redhill South Australia in virtually unmarked graves.
 One of the community groups in Redhill has listed all graves in the cemetery which enabled us to find them.

 There are other family graves scattered in cemeteries all over South Australia.
-Namely West Terrace, Centennial Park, North Road, Burra, Terowie, Jamestown, Port Pirie, Whyalla, Redhill and more.
+Namely West Terrace, Centennial Park, North Road, Mount Barker, Burra, Terowie, Jamestown, Port Pirie, Whyalla, Redhill and more.
 You will find the place of burial in the individual notes for each person, if I have been able to locate the record.

 Our sincere thanks to Maurice (Son of Joseph Walker, grandson of William & Isabella) and his wife Shirley Walker, of Redhill who loaned us precious photos and allowed us to view and photograph William’s and Isabella’s bibles.

 | Home | Introduction | Surnames | Name

-©Walkernet 2008 - All Rights Reserved
+©Walkernet 2017 - All Rights Reserved